Register for our programme briefing session at the SUSS Open House on 25 Feb 2023 (Sat) to have your queries answered by our faculty on campus.

 As most students are also working professionals, the courses in the School of Business have been developed with an emphasis on work-based examples and industry linkages whenever possible.
 This may allow students to apply what they have learnt in their work domains after class.
 Courses are taught in small class size and using seminar style approach to instill confidence in students during group and open discussions, and to encourage effective communication for the students.

-You may pursue Logistics and Supply Chain Management as a single major or in combination with a minor.
+Students may pursue Logistics and Supply Chain Management as a single major or in combination with a minor.